 About

 Spectral graph theory is a central topic in theoretical computer science, with consequences in both algorithms and complexity.
-It belongs to a broader mathematical tradition which studies spectra of operators on more general spaces including groups and manifolds, which in turn relate to many other areas of mathematics such as mathematical physics, random matrices, number theory, and operator algebras.
+It belongs to a broader mathematical tradition that studies spectra of operators on more general spaces, including groups and manifolds, which in turn relate to many other areas of mathematics, such as mathematical physics, random matrices, number theory, and operator algebras.

 1. Local to Global Principles